 It’s different if you’re transferring a balance from an American Express credit card to a card from another issuer.
 The timeframes vary by credit card company.
 But you can check out the major issuers’ policies in WalletHub’s Balance Transfer Report.

-If you’re unable to pay your credit card bill in full and are paying a high interest rate, you may want to consider a balance transfer.
+Do a balance transfer: If you’re unable to pay your credit card bill in full and are paying a high interest rate, you may want to consider a balance transfer.
 This allows you to transfer your credit card balance to a different card with better financing terms (perhaps an introductory period with a 0% APR for a set number of months).
 That way, you can pay off your credit card bill over time without worrying about as much interest being applied.
 This does amount to paying your credit card bill with a credit card, but it’s more of a one-off way to save money on interest than a viable recurring option.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.